CreatorLZ/Leetcode/arrays/lc462_minimum_moves_to_equal_array_elements_II_.md

 ### Why Median?

+- To find the minimum number of moves to make all elements in the array equal, where each move adds or subtracts 1, we use the median of the sorted array.
+The median is the middle value that balances distances to all numbers on the number line, minimizing the total sum of absolute differences.
+We sort the array, pick the lower median (for simplicity), and sum the absolute differences |num - median| for each element.
+This sum is the minimum number of moves needed to make all elements equal to the median.
 - The median minimizes `sum(|num - target|)` in a sorted array for any target value.
 - No divisibility constraint (unlike #2033), so the median is always valid.
 - For even-length arrays, the lower or upper median works (we use lower for simplicity).